Divorce Financial Settlement Solicitors

 - the family home and any other property

 - jointly owned business assets

-It also covers how you’ll repay any debts and organise any child maintenance or spousal maintenance payments.
+It also covers how you’ll repay debts and organise child maintenance or spousal maintenance payments.

 How is a financial settlement calculated?

 Guidelines for calculating divorce settlements are set out in section 25 of the Matrimonial Causes Act 1973.
-In order to reach a fair settlement both you and your spouse will need to provide details of all your assets.
-This must be ‘full and frank’ and include all assets held in your sole name as well as jointly together or with any third party.
+To reach a fair settlement, you and your spouse must provide details of all your assets.
+This must be ‘full and frank’ and include all assets held in your sole name and jointly or with any third party.
 Attempting to hide or conceal assets is not recommended.

 Once this information has been exchanged, our lawyers will advise you on your entitlements, and you can evaluate your options.
 These include:

 - Agreeing to a split directly with your former spouse;